embroidered portrait

 date Wednesday 3 and Thursday 4 June 2026

-venue location in York tba 1 week prior to class start
+venue location in York tba one week prior to class start

 Drawing with thread: expressive stitched portraits emerging from observation and line…

-This two-day masterclass introduces an expressive approach to portraiture through freehand embroidery and appliqué.
+This two-day workshop introduces an expressive approach to portraiture through freehand embroidery and appliqué.

 Working from a photograph of a head-and-shoulders portrait, participants will begin by translating the image into a series of fabric shapes and stitched lines.
 Using tracing and simple pattern-making techniques, different areas of the portrait are interpreted through appliqué before stitching begins.